Tag: camden

 Cassidy’s: Camden St.

-Well if any of you out there thought that Cassidy’s of Camden Street was the particular commonality between the three distinguished figures aforementioned, you would be right because this pub happens to be one which at one time or another purveyed a pint to each of the three lads.
+Well, if any of you out there thought that Cassidy’s of Camden Street was the particular commonality between the three distinguished figures aforementioned, you would be right because this pub happens to be one that at one time or another purveyed a pint to each of the three lads.

-The pint, we usually find as being up to scratch here and we’ve certainly no recollections of a bad one ever being put in front of us on any visit.
-Upon our last visit we were charged an even fiver for the dark and creamy pleasure, but use that as a rough guide only – we’re fast approaching the year anniversary of that visit at this rate.
+The pint, we usually find as being up to scratch here, and we’ve certainly no recollections of a bad one ever being put in front of us on any visit.
+Upon our last visit, we were charged an even fiver for the dark and creamy pleasure, but use that as a rough guide only – we’re fast approaching the one-year anniversary of that visit at this rate.

 Regrettably, we haven’t spent half as much time as we’d have liked to in this pub over the years.
 We’ll definitely be making sure to remedy that in the near future.